Aandri99/Signal-procesing/Intro to Red Pitaya.rst

 With the same setup as ‎‎2.5.1, change OUT1 to produce a SAWU, as shown in Fig. 11.

 .. image:: media/image12.png
-   :name: schematic of the circuit
+   :name: Configured for SAWU output
    :align: center

 Fig. 11: OUT1 Configured for SAWU output